klepas/ozlockcon.com/conduct.md

 <small>[ §8 ]</small>

-We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues–online and in-person–as well as in all one-on-one communications pertaining to community business.
+We expect all participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all conference venues–online and in-person–as well as in all one-on-one communications pertaining to conference business.

-This code of conduct and its related procedures also applies to unacceptable behaviour occurring outside the scope of community activities when such behaviour has the potential to adversely affect the safety and well-being of community members.
+This Code of Conduct and its related procedures also applies to unacceptable behaviour occurring outside the scope of conference activities when such behaviour has the potential to adversely affect the safety and well-being of conference members.

 ## Contact info

 <small>[ §9 ]</small>

-Outside of finding a community organiser in person, please **<a href="mailto:{{ site.email }}">contact us via email</a>**.
+Outside of finding someone from the OzLockCon Crew in person, please **<a href="mailto:{{ site.email }}">contact us via email</a>**.

 ## License and attribution